 Amazing 3 Step Guide To Social Media Influencers

-If you are looking for some guidance about working with influencers that you can use today, without the need for an agency or any outside help, you’re in luck.
+Are you looking for some guidance about working with influencers that you can use today, you’re in luck.

 This video explains the concept in super simple terms:

-But whether you are a B2C (business to consumer) or B2B, you should develop a customer avatar or buyer persona.
+But whether you are a B2B or B2C (business to consumer), you should develop a customer avatar or buyer persona.

 You can find influencers quickly in a couple of places…